 - A. Pending matters may be removed from the court calendar, in the discretion of the court, if counsel contacts the court by telephone and represents: - 1.
 There is a signed settlement agreement; and - 2.
 There are no unrepresented litigants; and - 3.
-All un-served parties or parties not participating in the settlement will be dismissed. - B. Settlement agreements that provide for payment or performance more than 90 days after the agreement is signed must also provide for the immediate dismissal of the case with a reservation of jurisdiction to set aside the dismissal and enter judgment upon non-performance.
-Such agreements shall be presented to the court pursuant to Code of Civil Procedure section 664.6.
+All un-served parties or parties not participating in the settlement will be dismissed. - B. Parties who enter into a conditional settlement agreement that provides for payment or performance more than 45 days after the agreement is signed must comply with the provisions of California Rules of Court, rule 3.1385(c).